HeronErin/rug-clone/README.md

 ### Optional features

-The `rug` crate has seven optional features:
+The `rug` crate has six optional features:

 1. `integer`, enabled by default.
 2. `rational`, enabled by default.
 This feature requires the `integer`